dansteen/envar/README.md

 #> JAVA_TOOL_OPTIONS="-Dnewrelic.environment=${ENV}"
 #> envar java -jar test.jar
 ```
-Then, if you wanted to run your java appliction using the dev environment, you could just run the image and java would be run with an environment variable set `JAVA_TOOL_OPTIONS="-Dnewrelic.environment=dev".
+Then, if you wanted to run your java appliction using the dev environment, you could just run the image and java would be run with an environment variable set `JAVA_TOOL_OPTIONS="-Dnewrelic.environment=dev"`.
 However, if you wanted to run it in the prod environment, you could first set `ENV=prod`.
-Then java will be run with an environment variable set `JAVA_TOOL_OPTIONS="-Dnewrelic.environment=prod`.
+Then java will be run with an environment variable set `JAVA_TOOL_OPTIONS="-Dnewrelic.environment=prod"`.
 All without modifying the image in any way.

 # Known Issues